alonnarkiss/AHK/README.md

 ### making the script start when Windows is on

+how to find Startup folder!
+Windows logo key + R, type shell:startup, then select OK.
+This opens the Startup folder.

 put the scripts in the startup file location , for example :
 C:\Users\Alon\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup